SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ## Running the Shell

 Let's start by running the shell.
 Programs that give you access to a shell are often called a *terminal*.
-If you're using the provided SABS virtual machine (VM) or a provisioned laptop which use Ubuntu, open a new terminal by right-clicking on the desktop and selecting `Open in Terminal`.
+If you're using the provided SABS virtual machine (VM) or a provisioned laptop which uses Ubuntu, open a new terminal by right-clicking on the desktop and selecting `Open in Terminal`.
 You'll be presented with a new window and something like the following:

 ~~~
 sabsr3@sabsr3-VirtualBox:~/Desktop$